 All proposed facilities would be designed and built in accordance with applicable AT/FP requirements in UFC 4-010-01, DoD Minimum Antiterrorism Standards for Buildings.
 The design of new and renovated facilities would also comply with requirements under UFC 1-200-02, High Performance and Sustainable Building Requirements.
 Facilities would use cost-effective sustainability strategies to reduce energy and water use and reduce waste in design materials and construction practices.
+PARS would also consider installation of electric vehicle infrastructure, such as charging stations, for all projects which involve parking improvements during the design phase.
 A life-cycle cost assessment would be performed to evaluate the building massing, mechanical system options, and potential for renewable energy and water reuse systems.

 The Preferred Alternative would comply with all federal and state laws and regulations, including consultation, permitting, and design requirements.
 For example, the projects involving new construction would comply with applicable requirements of Section 438 of the Energy Independence and Security Act (EISA), which requires federal projects to incorporate into the design, low impact development (LID) measures to maintain the pre-development hydrology of a site.
-Such measures could include, but would not be limited to, permeable pavement and water retention/erosion control basins.
+Such measures could include, but would not be limited to, permeable pavement, bioswales, rain gardens, and water retention/erosion control basins.
 Construction activities would also be conducted in accordance with the applicable requirements of the USEPA and PA DEP National Pollutant Discharge Elimination System (NPDES) and associated permits to manage the quantity and quality of stormwater discharged from the project site and minimize the pollution and sedimentation of receiving water bodies.
 These regulatory compliance measures are discussed throughout the resource-specific impact analyses in Section 3.0.